 4 new professional 3D printers from EOS

-Xilloc invested in four industrial 3D printers from the renowned German manufacturer EOS, who is the global technology and quality leader for high-end Additive Manufacturing (AM) solutions.
+Xilloc invested in four 3D printers from the renowned German manufacturer EOS, who is the global technology and quality leader for high-end Additive Manufacturing (AM) solutions.
 Amongst the four machines is the EOS M 400, one of the largest metal machines currently available on the market.
-Together with Brightlands Chemelot Campus and with the financial support of the Province of Limburg, a wide range of unique 3D printing services are now available.
-This investment fits in Xilloc’s ambitious plans for the 3D printing industry.
-The company is the first to offer industrial 3D printing services in all printable materials: metals, polymers and ceramics.
+Together with Brightlands Chemelot Campus and with the financial support of the Province of Limburg, a wider range of unique 3D printing services are now available.

 With these impressive additions, Xilloc has established an advanced manufacturing facility, which also includes state-of-art automated milling machines.